danmed/TasmoBackupV1/README.md

 * Create your bind mounts as per the docker-compose.yml
 * Create your config file as per the docker-compose.yml
 * ```docker-compose up -d```
+* Navigate to http://ipaddress:8259/install.php to create the database.

 # Dockerfile